 The biggest hurdle to getting the fastest internet for streaming video is likely being constricted to just one or two choices, especially if you like in a more rural area.
 There are three main types of providers: DSL (phone copper), Cable (copper) and Fiber (fiber optics).
 DSL is generally the slowest, cable is faster but fiber is 10X that usually!
-If you can get fiber, it is almost always the fastest option for you so check that out in your city.
+If you can get fiber, it is almost always the fastest option for you so check that out in your city or zip code.

 Verizon FIOS is one of the best internet service providers when it comes to streaming video.
 That’s because it’s a 100% fiber optic network meaning your signal won’t be slowed down by slower networks along the way.
 They promise huge speeds for a competitive price, that is, if they’re in your area.
 Find out here and if you’re lucky enough to have them in your area you’ll be set:

 Comcast/Xfinity has the best coverage so chances are you’ll always be able to sign up for Comcast and you’re in luck because in most areas they have more than enough bandwidth to get you streaming that HD video.
 One problem people have with Comcast, though is the pricing.
 Lots of fees and whatnot so be careful of that.

 AT&T have a great plan starting at only $40 per month that will give you 50Mbps, WAY more than enough to stream any video online for an extended period of time.
 Check out their availability and latest deals here:

 What Internet Speed do I Need to Stream High Quality Online Video?